nuuuwan/news_lk3_data/README.md

 *2024-08-21 20:06:00* · [`adaderanalk`](https://www.adaderana.lk/news/101403/sri-lanka-approves-visa-free-facility-for-citizens-of-35-countries-) · `en`

-The Cabinet of Ministers has decided to grant visa-free access to Sri Lanka for citizens of 35 countries, including the UK, USA, Canada, Germany, Australia, Saudi Arabia, China, India, Russia, South Korea, and Japan.
+The Cabinet of Ministers has decided to allow visa-free entry to Sri Lanka for citizens of 35 countries, including the United Kingdom (UK), United States (US), Canada, Germany, Australia, Saudi Arabia, China, India, Russia, South Korea, and Japan.

-This policy will be in effect from October 1, 2024, for a period of six months.
+This new visa-free policy will be in effect from October 01, 2024, and will remain in effect for a period of six months.

+List of countries to be offered visa-free access to Sri Lanka:

 ◼️